 - Evaluate the effectiveness of the school in fulfilling its mission

 - Report to the school’s constituencies on major policy issues affecting the direction of the school

 - Ensure that the financial condition of the school is sound

-The bylaws provide for a Board consisting of 15 to 27 trustees, nominated by the Board’s Committee for Trustees and elected at the school’s annual meeting.
-In addition to current parents who make up the Board’s majority, the Board includes at least one past school parent, at least one alumni representative, two faculty representatives and the head of school.
-The president of the Parents' Association and the president of the Alumni Council also serve on the Board.
-The Board may also include individuals from outside the Country School community.
+The bylaws provide for a Board consisting of 15 to 27 trustees, nominated by the Board’s Committee for Trustees.
+In addition to current parents or guardians who serve as trustees, the Board also includes the Head of School, two Faculty Members, the President of the Alumni Council, and the President of the Parents' Association.
+The Board may also include past parents or guardians, or individuals from outside the Country School community.

-The full Board meets regularly throughout the school year; however, much of the work of the Board is done by its standing committees and ad hoc task forces formed from time to time by the Board president and head of school to focus on particular areas of interest.
-Board committees and task forces also include administrators or staff, and in some cases, non-trustee parents.
+The full Board meets regularly throughout the school year however, much of the work of the Board is done by its standing committees and ad hoc task forces formed from time to time by the Board President and Head of School to focus on particular areas of interest.
+Board committees and task forces also include administrators, faculty or staff, and in some cases, non-trustee parents or guardians.
 Brief descriptions of the Board’s standing committees follow: